Analyzing the Price-to-Earnings Ratio of Torm Plc (TRMD) - News Heater

 TRMD’s Market Performance

-TRMD’s stock has risen by 5.29% in the past week, with a monthly rise of 14.48% and a quarterly rise of 18.70%.
-The volatility ratio for the week is 2.64% while the volatility levels for the last 30 days are 2.86% for Torm Plc The simple moving average for the last 20 days is 7.06% for TRMD’s stock, with a simple moving average of 15.88% for the last 200 days.
+TRMD’s stock has risen by 0.13% in the past week, with a monthly rise of 2.83% and a quarterly rise of 18.37%.
+The volatility ratio for the week is 2.97% while the volatility levels for the last 30 days are 2.90% for Torm Plc.
+The simple moving average for the past 20 days is 1.37% for TRMD’s stock, with a 11.13% simple moving average for the past 200 days.

 Analysts’ Opinion of TRMD